FunkyE9th/Test/docs/BL654DongleLED.md

-     To add your username to dialout do the following:
+     To add your username to the dialout group, do the following:

      ```
      sudo adduser your_username dialout